BelledonneCommunications/linphone-xamarin/README.md

 ## Building the SDK

-To build the sdk, go to linphone-sdk folder and follow README instructions.
+To build the sdk, go to linphone-sdk folder and follow README instructions for Android (don't forget to enable the C# wrapper in the cmake options).
-Then copy (or create a symbolic link) from ./linphone-sdk/android-arm64/share/linphonecs/LinphoneWrapper.cs to Xamarin/Xamarin/Xamarin/LinphoneWrapper.cs
+Then copy (or create a symbolic link) from ./linphone-sdk/bin/sdk-assets/assets/org.linphone.core/LinphoneWrapper.cs to ./Xamarin/Xamarin/Xamarin/LinphoneWrapper.cs
-Do the same for ./linphone-sdk/bin/outputs/aar/linphone-sdk-android-debug.aar to Xamarin/Xamarin/Liblinphone/liblinphone-sdk.aar
+Do the same for ./linphone-sdk/bin/outputs/aar/linphone-sdk-android-debug.aar to ./Xamarin/Xamarin/Liblinphone/liblinphone-sdk.aar

 ## Getting started